With so many hotels on the Las Vegas strip, it can be overwhelming to decide where to stay.

 The app also made checking out super easy.
 I wanted late check out and instead of calling down to the guest services desk, I was able to do it via the app.

-The room decor is dark and vintage inspired, with rooms sporting forest green or dark red walls.
-The art work is a lovely mish-mash of antique-like photos, prints, and other artwork.
+The room decor is vintage inspired with dark tones, with rooms sporting forest green or dark red walls.
+The art work is a lovely mish-mash of antique-like photos, prints, and faux ephemera.

 Each room has a small couch with mismatched, but coordinating, pillows.

-The rooms feel more personal with this eclectic design, rather than the typical sterile, boring, and uninspiring rooms you see in big hotels or resorts.
+The rooms feel more personal with this eclectic design, rather than the typical sterile, boring, and uninspiring rooms you see in big hotel or resort chains in Las Vegas (or anywhere, really!).

 The closet was small – perhaps too small if you’re sharing a room with more than 1 person.
-The bathroom is a good size, though it doesn’t beat the huge bathrooms at the Cosmopolitan!
+The bathroom is a good size, though it doesn’t beat the huuuuuge bathrooms at the Cosmopolitan of Las Vegas!

 The rooms come equipped with plenty of electrical outlets.
 There’s also a media center panel below the television that includes outlets for Android and iOS devices, as well as a button to help connect your device of choice to the TV’s speakers.

-On this particular stay, I choose a Stay Well Queen room, which has extra amenities to help combat jet lag or provide extra comfort for those with chronic illnesses or ailments.
+The Stay Well rooms have extra amenities that are proven to help combat jet lag or provide extra comfort for those with chronic illnesses or ailments.

 When I first checked in, the room I was assigned was only partially converted to include all the Stay Well features.
 It took a few hours, but eventually I was moved to a new room.